Neutrino transition dipole moments in light of the KM3NeT event: SUMMARY

-\begin{section}{Elastic and Diffactive scattering} In this appendix, we provide ingredients to compute the cross sections for coherent and diffractive scattering of high-energy neutrinos into heavy sterile neutrinos by a transition magnetic dipole moment following the presentation in~\cite{Magill:2018jla,Huang:2022pce}.
-The DIS contribution is discussed in Section \ref{sec: Transition Dipole Portal}.
+\begin{section}{APPENDIX: ELASTIC AND DIFFRACTIVE SCATTERING} In this appendix, we provide ingredients to compute the cross sections for coherent and diffractive scattering of high-energy neutrinos into heavy sterile neutrinos by a transition magnetic dipole moment following the presentation in~\cite{Magill:2018jla,Huang:2022pce}.
+The DIS contribution is discussed in Sec. \ref{sec: Transition Dipole Portal}.